antor44/livestream_video/README.md

 # To-Do List

 - Voice activity detection (VAD) for splitting audio into chunks
-- Download one videostream for parallel processing, with the potential for a timeshift feature in the future.
 - Temporal storage of the transcription text, take them into account for AI
-- Add option for video player/non-player mode
-- GPU/ANE acceleration support
+- Timeshift
 - ...
 - Advanced GUI as a standalone application
 - Support for different AI engines
+- GPU acceleration support
 - Cross-platform compatibility

 #